MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-accounting.md

 >
 > This task requires access to managing users and licences in Azure Active Directory, the user who sends this invitation must be assigned the **Global admin** role or **User admin** role in the Office 365 admin centre.
 For more information, see [About admin roles](/office365/admin/add-users/about-admin-roles) in the Office 365 admin content.

-### <a name="adding-your-accountant-to-your-office-365-via-azure-portal"></a>Adding your accountant to your Office 365 via Azure Portal'
+### <a name="adding-your-accountant-to-your-office-365-via-azure-portal"></a>Adding your accountant to your Office 365 via Azure Portal

 If your administrator or reselling partner do not want to use the **Invite External Accountant** guide, they can add an external user in the Azure Portal and assign this user the External Accountant licence.
 For more information, see [Quickstart: Add guest users to your directory in the Azure portal](/azure/active-directory/b2b/b2b-quickstart-add-guest-users-portal).